s103062310/MultiLitReading/README.md

 > 2020.02.22 | v.2.0
 > 2020.05.14 | v.2.1, add: auto load database from url parameter
 > 2020.05.23 | v.2.2, mod: UI for project
+> 2020.07.14 | v.2.3, add: id for representing range and update explanation

 ## Example Directory
 Some example XML files that can be applied on this tool.
 You can: